Target audience

 Participants will learn how to prepare compliant meeting notices and draft clear resolutions.
 The module also covers logistical arrangements for both physical and virtual AGMs, along with ensuring compliance with notice periods, shareholder rights, and proxy voting regulations.

-Module 14 – Managing Proxy Voting and Shareholder Communications (1h45)
+Module 14 – Contracts and Legal Agreements (1h45)

 This module introduces the basics of corporate financial statements, explaining their key components such as balance sheets, income statements, and cash flow statements, along with the audit process and stakeholder roles.
 It also highlights the CGO's role in financial reporting, emphasizing legal, regulatory, and reporting duties related to accounting and taxation.

-Module 18 – Tax Fundamentals (1h45)
+Module 18 – Soft Skills for CGOs (part 2) (1h45)

-Online exams will validate the Certification program.
+Online exams will validate the Certification programme.

 Practical details